By June Ramli

 A quick Google search reveals that sleeve gastrectomy is a surgical weight-loss procedure in which the stomach is reduced to about 15 percent of its original size, involving the removal of a large portion of the stomach along the greater curvature.

 “I felt that as a mother of three young children, I needed to be active and run around with my children.

-“That’s when I realised I needed to do something about my weight,” she said.
+“That’s when I realized I needed to do something about my weight,” she said.